GetJobber/atlantis/CONTRIBUTING.md

 An issue is a way to request a change, or start a discussion around anything related to `Atlantis`.
 There most common types of issues are:

-- ***Bugs***: Any problems that you've found in either the `Atlantis` build code, or in it's components
+- ***Bugs***: Any problems that you've found in either the `Atlantis` build code, or in its components
 - ***Feature Request***: Requests for any features you'd like to see in the `Atlantis` design system.
 New components requests, Api changes to components, Improvements to the docs, etc...
-- ***Enhancement***: Requests for any changes to the build infrastructure for `Atlantis`.
-Such as changes to our linting rules, proposing a mono-repo structure, requesting changes to our testing tools, etc...
+- ***Enhancement***: Requests for any changes to the build infrastructure for `Atlantis`, such as changes to our linting rules, proposing a mono-repo structure, requesting changes to our testing tools, etc...

 ## Write a proposal